-Cost of living crisis: Colder pools and fewer theatre shows
+Cost of living: Colder pools and fewer theatre shows

 According to Louise Miles-Payne, director of performing arts body Creu Cymru, producers are having to balance increasing ticket costs with trying to keep tickets affordable for audiences, while there are concerns about a skill shortages as people leave the sector.

-She said that a number of arts venues across Wales were also preparing to be 'warm banks' over the winter, to provide warm places to go for people struggling with energy costs.
+She said that a number of arts venues across Wales were also preparing to be "warm banks" over the winter, to provide warm places to go for people struggling with energy costs.